 What is the I visa?

-The I visa is for all journalists and other media workers who go to the U.S with the purpose of doing jobs related to the media.
+The I visa is a temporary US visa for all journalists and other media workers who go to the U.S with the purpose of doing jobs related to the media.
 This means that they are actively engaged in collecting and disseminating information on current news events in the U.S. However, they must be employed in a media company or organization which is based outside the U.S. So the organization must be foreign, and the media workers cannot get an I visa to work for a U.S company.

 Most media related jobs qualify for the I visa; however, to make it more specific, the U.S has defined who can get this visa, such as: